endor-force/home-assistant-garo-chargebox/README.md

 Details for setting up Garo Chargebox in Homeassistant

 I set up this integration purely with the rest and curl a long time back and thought i would share it with you.
-Texts are in Swedish, i hope you figure it out anyway.
+Texts are in Swedish, i think you will figure it out :)

 ![image|311x500](content/lovelace-screenshot.png)